The correspondence induced on the pillowcase by the earring tangle: Context and Implications

 The diagram~\eqref{triple_maps} determines the quilted Floer chain complex $\CF(A, \NAT_s,B)$ whose generators are naturally in bijection with the generators of the two composed complexes $\CF(A,B^\nat)$ and $\CF(A^\nat,B)$.

 In the absence of bounding cochains, the differential in $\CF(A, \NAT_s,B)$ is defined by counting $J$-holomorphic quilts of the form illustrated on the top of Figure~\ref{fig:quilt}.
 The labels $B,~\NAT_s,~A$ on the domain indicate the boundary conditions, and the labels $P^\rin,~P^\rout$ indicate the target spaces of the strips.
-Illustrated on the bottom of Figure~\ref{fig:quilt} are the images of two strips (left and right), together with the image of the seam inside $\NAT_s$ (middle), resulting in an {\em immersed smooth quilt} joining $y_+ \to x_-$.
+Illustrated on the bottom of Figure~\ref{fig:quilt} are the images of two strips (left and right), together with the image of the seam inside $\NAT_s$ (in green, the seam is first mapped to $\NAT_s$, and by Theorem~\ref{thmA}, to both surfaces $P^0, P^1$ by $v_\delta$)\footnote{We remind the reader that the seam is allowed to vary in a 2-dimensional immersed Lagrangian of $(P^0)^-\times P^1$, as opposed to the other boundaries that are mapped to 1-dimensional Lagrangians.} , resulting in an {\em immersed smooth quilt} joining $y_+ \to x_-$.

 A more careful study is required to prove that there are no further non-zero differentials.
 We conjecture that this is the only one, which implies that the quilted Floer complex $\CF(R_\pi(T_1),\NAT_s, R(T_2))$ is chain isomorphic to $\CF((R_\pi(T_1), R^\nat(T_2))$.